Coverage Guided Testing for Recurrent Neural Networks: Coverage Guided Test Case Generation

+The Mutator engine lays at the core of \testRNN.
+In particular, there are two types of mutation function $m$ in Alg.~\ref{alg:xmainAlgorithm}: random mutation $m_{rnd}$ and targeted mutation $m_{targ}$.

+\paragraph{Random Mutation} When the LSTM input has continuous values (e.g., image input), Gaussian noises with fixed mean and variance are added to the input.
+Meanwhile, for discrete value input (e.g., IMDB movie reviews for sentiment analysis), a set of problem-specific mutation functions ${\mathcal M}$ are defined.
+The detail is in the experiment set-up (Section \ref{sec:models}).

+\paragraph{Targeted Mutation} The targeted mutation is based on genetic algorithm for test case generation.
+Genetic algorithm is an evolutionary approach inspired by the process of natural selection.
+Mutations are selected only when they improve over the existing test cases on some pre-defined fitness function.
+The implementation of genetic algorithm comprises of four steps: initialization, selection, crossover and mutation.
+The last three steps are running iteratively till the solution is found.

+\textbf{Initialization}.
+Firstly, we initialize the population by choosing a test case from the previous running cases.
+The test case is very close to the satisfaction of test condition.

-When coverage rate is difficult to improve, we may refer to a targeted mutation, which selects new test cases only when they improve over the existing test cases on some pre-defined coverage loss function.
-For the three classes of test conditions (BC, SC, TC) with respect to some $s\in {\mathcal S}$ and $a\in {\mathcal A}$, we define the coverage loss function as the distance to their respective targets, e.g.,
+\textbf{Selection}.
+Next, we select best few test cases from the population to the mating pool, evaluated by the fitness function.
+For the three classes of test conditions (BC, SC, TC) with respect to some $s\in {\mathcal S}$ and $a\in {\mathcal A}$, we define the following fitness function as the distance to their respective targets, e.g.,

-where $t,t_1,t_2$ are time steps that can be inferred from the context, $u_x^{[t_1,t_2]}$ represents the symbolic representation of $ \xi^{s,a}$ within time span $[t_1,t_2]$ for the input $x$, and $u_{target}$ is a target symbolic representation. $||u_1-u_2||_0$ is the Hamming distance, calculating the number of different elements between two symbolic representations $u_1$ and $u_2$.
+where $t, t_1, t_2, j$ are time steps that can be inferred from the context. $u_j = [u_l, u_r]$ is the interval of sub-range, represented by some symbol in $\Gamma$.
+The fitness of temporal curve to the targeted symbolic curve is to calculate the Manhattan distance, the absolute difference between structure value $\znorm(\hat{\xi}_{x,j}^{s})$ and the symbolic interval $u_j$ is

-Intuitively, the coverage loss $J(x)$ is to estimate the distance to the satisfaction of an un-fulfilled test condition.
-By generating test cases with the objective of gradually minimising the loss, the targeted mutation is a greedy search algorithm.
+Intuitively, the fitness function (also called coverage loss) $J(x)$ is estimates the distance to the satisfaction of an un-fulfilled test condition. $J(x) \leq 0$ means that the test condition is covered.
+By generating test cases with the objective of gradually minimising the loss, the targeted mutation is essentially a greedy search algorithm.

-The targeted mutation $m$ is shown in Algorithm \ref{alg:muta_grad}.
-Candidate new test cases $x'_{temp}$ are still generated based on random mutation (Line 3).
-The coverage loss function guides the generation by keeping those candidates only when they are closer to $0$ than the current best $x'$ (Lines 4-5).
-The procedure terminates when either the test condition is satisfied or the maximum number of iterations has reached (Line 2).
+\begin{example} In Fig. \ref{fig:mnist_sax}, the symbolic representation of temporal curve is $acbab$; the fitness of the curve to test condition $bbcca$ can be calculated as $J_{TC} = J_1 + J_2 + J_3 + J_4 + J_5$. \end{example}

+\textbf{Crossover}.
+Crossover is trivial in our test case generation for RNNs.
+This is mainly because the inputs to RNNs are usually discrete, which means the offspring of two parents by crossover (like exchanging chromosome) may be invalid due to the undefined semantic meanings.
+To avoid the validity issue, we skip this step and using mutation methods directly.